NPDESTracker

 Built for the inspector in the field.

-Inspections happen where the work happens — at the site, on a phone, with photo and GPS attached.
-NPDESTracker captures the inspection cleanly and routes everything that follows it: site history, follow-up tasks, escalation, and the report at year-end.
+Stormwater inspection software built for the way municipal MS4 work actually runs.
+Source control inspections at industrial and commercial sites, O&M facility inspections under MCM 6, construction stormwater inspections during active disturbance, and post-construction BMP inspections under MCM 5.
+Each inspection happens where the work happens: at the site, on a phone, with photo and GPS attached.
+NPDESTracker captures the inspection cleanly and routes everything that follows it.
+Site history, follow-up tasks, escalation, and the report at year-end.

 01 · Mobile-first in practice